-New Zealand Equivalent to International Accounting Standard 8 Accounting Policies, Changes in Accounting Estimates and Errors (NZ IAS 8) is set out in paragraphs 1-56 and the Appendix.
-NZ IAS 8 is based on International Accounting Standard 8 Accounting Policies, Changes in Accounting Estimates and Errors (IAS 8) (2003) initially issued by the International Accounting Standards Committee (IASC) and subsequently revised by the International Accounting Standards Board (IASB).
+NZ International Accounting Standard 8 (Diff Rep) Accounting Policies, Changes in Accounting Estimates and Errors (NZ IAS 8 (Diff Rep)) is set out in paragraphs 1-56.
+NZ IAS 8 (Diff Rep) is based on International Accounting Standard 8 Accounting Policies, Changes in Accounting Estimates and Errors (IAS 8) (2003) initially issued by the International Accounting Standards Committee (IASC) and subsequently revised by the International Accounting Standards Board (IASB).
 All the paragraphs have equal authority but retain the IASC format of the Standard when it was adopted by the IASB.
-NZ IAS 8 should be read in the context of its objective and the IASB's Basis for Conclusions on IAS 8 and the New Zealand Equivalent to the IASB Conceptual Framework for Financial Reporting (NZ Framework).
+NZ IAS 8 (Diff Rep) should be read in the context of its objective and the IASB's Basis for Conclusions on IAS 8 and the New Zealand Conceptual Framework for Financial Reporting (Diff Rep) (NZ Framework (Diff Rep)).

-Any additional material is shown with grey shading.
-The paragraphs are denoted with "NZ" and identify the types of entities to which the paragraphs apply.
+Any additional material is shown with grey shading and the paragraphs are denoted with "NZ".